 1. Gum Recession

-Nicotine plays an atrocious role in reducing blood flow in the system.
-The reduced blood flow in your veins impacts your teeth and gums negatively as they don’t get the required supply of nutrients and oxygen.
+Research shows that nicotine reduces blood flow in your system.
+The reduced blood in your veins impacts your teeth, gums, and other periodontal tissues as they don’t get the necessary supply of nutrients and oxygen.

-This results in the death of gum tissues and gum recession.
-With the gum tissues receding, you can expect increased tooth sensitivity, cavities, and in extreme cases, loss of teeth too.
+This reduced blood flow results in the death of gum tissues and gum recession.
+With the tissues receding, you can expect increased teeth sensitivity, cavities, and loss of teeth if you develop gum disease.

 2. Dry Mouth

-The nicotine found in e-juices can also decrease the production of saliva in your mouth.
+The nicotine found in e-juices and cigarette smoke can also decrease the production of saliva in your mouth.

-Devoid of saliva, your body will not be able to protect and maintain your oral cavity.
-This will result in a dry mouth and an increase in bacteria and plaque buildup.
+Devoid of saliva, your body will not be able to protect and maintain your oral health.
+This occurrence will result in a dry mouth and an increase in bacteria and plaque buildup.

-The aerosol (vapor) produced by vaping devices also encourages the buildup of bacteria, primarily in the pits and crevices of the teeth.
+The aerosol (vapor) produced by e-cigarettes also encourages the growth of bacteria, primarily in the pits and crevices of the teeth.
 In the end, you will suffer from mouth sores, bad breath, and decay.
 The vapor may also stain your teeth.

 Nicotine is not the only ingredient in a vape juice that can cause mouth dryness.
 Scientific reports indicate that the propylene glycol (PG) in e-liquid is equally responsible for causing a dry mouth and affecting your dental health.

 3. Grinding, Clenching, and Gnashing of Teeth

 Under such intense stress, your teeth will be susceptible to damage, and you may even have bone loss around your teeth.

 4. Cell Death

 There have been reports suggesting that vaping causes cell death.
-Inhaling an unhealthy amount of aerosols has been found to harm the DNA of a person and cause inflammation in the gums.
+Inhaling an unhealthy amount of aerosols has been found to harm a person’s DNA and cause gum inflammation.

 Such circumstances can prevent cells from growing.
-Without rapid growth, the cell aging process is expedited and its death rate is increased.
+Without rapid growth, the cell aging process quickens, and their death rate increases.

-Now, cell death can cause a plethora of oral health problems including tooth loss, tooth decay, bad breath, dry mouth, and other numerous types of periodontal diseases.
+In conclusion, cell death can cause many oral health problems, including tooth loss and decay, bad breath, dry mouth, and numerous types of oral health effects, like gum disease.

 5. Tooth Decay

-Despite being sweet, the vegetable glycerin (VG) found in e-liquid isn’t harmful to the teeth on its own.
-Unfortunately, the VG in e-juices are mixed with different flavorings and such blends are destructive and can weaken the enamel.
+Despite being sweet, the vegetable glycerin (VG) found in e-liquid isn’t harmful to dental health on its own.
+Unfortunately, manufacturers mix the VG in e-juices with different flavorings, and such blends are destructive and can weaken the enamel.

 With weakened enamel, bacteria have a much easier time getting stuck to the softened teeth.
 The bacteria then start wreaking havoc, causing rampant tooth decay, just the same as cigarette smoking.

 How to Avoid the Side Effects of Vaping on Teeth and Gums?

 I know that it isn’t feasible for you to quit vaping altogether.
-However, there are some things/methods you can adopt to lower the side effects of vaping on your teeth and gums.
+However, you can adopt some methods to lower the side effects of vaping on your teeth and gums.

-If you want to keep smiling from ear to ear and flash your teeth without worries, pay attention to the following points.
+If you want to keep smiling from ear to ear and flash your teeth without worries, follow these points:

 - Opt for vape juices with low nicotine strength/content.